ananthakumaran/paisa/docs/src/tutorial.md

 ## Commodity

 So far we have only dealt with INR. **ledger** can handle commodity as well.
-Let's say you are also investing 10,000 INR on UTI Nifty Index Fund and 10,000 INR on ICICI Nifty Next 50 Index Fund every month.
+Let's say you are also investing 10,000 INR in UTI Nifty Index Fund and 10,000 INR in ICICI Nifty Next 50 Index Fund every month.

 ```go